instacart/makara/README.md

 Makara allows your Rails applications to use read-write splitting to share the load across multiple database servers.

-Read-Write splitting is the notion that if you have synchronized database, you can send all "write queries" (insert, update, delete) to a master database, and preform all of your "read queries" (select) from a number of slaves.
+Read-Write splitting is the notion that if you have synchronized database, you can send all "write queries" (insert, update, delete) to a master database, and perform all of your "read queries" (select) from a number of slaves.
 As most Rails applications are read-heavy, this scaling practice is very desirable.

 ## Features